77Vincent/scaffold.css/README.md

 # basic-css
-All in one very basic CSS for modern browser and website
+An all in one, minimal and very basic CSS for modern browser and website.

-## Including
+## Overview
-* Basic reset
+* Minimal browser default styling reset
 * 12-columns grid system
 * Common helpers